 - View the CDC’s recommendations on how to make, use and clean/sterilize cloth face coverings to help slow the spread of COVID-19.

 - Clean all “high-touch” surfaces, such as doorknobs, every day.
 Also, clean any surfaces that may have blood, body fluids, and/or secretions or excretions on them.

 - Use household disinfectant with a label that says “EPA-approved".
 View an expanded list of disinfectants.

 - Use a diluted bleach solution: To make a bleach solution, add 1 tablespoon of bleach to 1 quart (4 cups) of water.
 For a larger supply, add ¼ cup of bleach to 1 gallon (16 cups) of water.

 As of January 12, 2021 the Centers for Disease Control and Prevention issued an international air travel order stating all air passengers 2 years of age or older traveling into the US, including US citizens and legal permanent residents, are required to get tested for COVID-19 or show proof of a recent positive viral test within the last 90 days AND official documentation that you are cleared to travel.
 This order will went into effect on January 26, 2021.

 What are we doing?

-- Currently, Denver Public Health and Denver Health are working with local and state partners to ensure accurate information is provided to the public, healthcare and other service providers.
+- Currently, the Public Health Institute at Denver Health (PHIDH) and Denver Health are working with local and state partners to ensure accurate information is provided to the public, healthcare and other service providers.
 We have extensive protocols for identifying, responding to, and isolating confirmed and possible COVID-19 cases within Denver to reduce our risk of a local outbreak.

-- Denver Public Health is also working with community partners to ensure that social distancing measures implemented at the state and local level are being followed appropriately.
+- PHIDH is also working with community partners to ensure that social distancing measures implemented at the state and local level are being followed appropriately.

-- Denver Public Health is working very closely with our partners to ensure that there are many sites in the community where you can go to be tested or receive a COVID-19 vaccine, often at no cost.
+- PHIDH is working very closely with our partners to ensure that there are many sites in the community where you can go to be tested or receive a COVID-19 vaccine, often at no cost.